 To prevent such charges, you should familiarise yourself with the different ways to top up your EZLink card and know which ones are free:

-4. Apart from an EZLink card, you can also use EZLink charms or an NFC-enabled phone
+4. Apart from an EZ-Link card, you can also use EZ-Link charms

 Picture this: It’s Monday.
 You wake up tired, angry and hungry.
 You drag your sorry ass to the MRT station and attempt astral projection for the next 45 minutes while you stand cheek-to-jowl an unsavoury mouth-breather who is also alighting at Tanjong Pagar.